Verifying AI Code

 The cheapest possible eval — runs in seconds, catches most fabricated APIs and wrong signatures.

-The TypeScript check alone catches almost all type mismatches but virtually no logic errors and zero sycophancy drift.
+The TypeScript check alone catches the large majority of type mismatches but virtually no logic errors and zero sycophancy drift.
 Layer the unit tests + sub-agent review and the weighted catch jumps well into the 70s.
 Human review is the only stage with high catch rates across every error class, and it’s also the slowest — which is why the cascade exists.
+Per-class catch rates, the four-way error mix, and the per-stage times here are an illustrative model — they are not survey-measured.
+The Stack Overflow 2025 survey reports the 66% “almost right” top-line but does not break it down this way.

 Verify everything.
 Ship small.
 The verification cost compounds with diff size; a 50-line PR is verifiable, a 500-line PR is rubber-stamped.
 The most senior engineers in the survey reported, in addition to high distrust, a strong preference for small AI-assisted commits — which is the operational form of the same instinct.